Ad Blocker Detected

 Alipasha Vaziri is a physicist and the head of the Research Platform “Quantum Phenomena and Nanoscale Biological System of the University of the Vienna.
 He together with his group of researchers at the Max F. Perutz Laboratory and the Institute of Molecular Pathology, explained that using a conventional method like X-ray crystallography, it was not possible to investigate the dynamics of the potassium channel that involves a key aspect of their function.

-To elucidate the dynamics and the ion channel specificity, Vaziri together with his team and researchers of the Institute for Biophysical Dynamics at University of Chicago, have used infrared (IR) spectroscopy in combination with molecular dynamic-based simulations of the obtained spectra to carry out the investigation in changes in the shape of the KcsA potassium channel when bound to either potassium or to the only 0.04 nanometer-sized sodium ion.
+To elucidate the dynamics and the ion channel specificity, Vaziri together with his team and researchers of the Institute for Biophysical Dynamics at the University of Chicago, have used infrared (IR) spectroscopy in combination with molecular dynamics-based simulations of the obtained spectra to carry out the investigation in changes in the shape of the KcsA potassium channel when bound to either potassium or to the only 0.04 nanometer-sized sodium ion.

 The combination of IR-spectroscopy and molecular dynamics provided a powerful tool to solve the convoluted IR spectra that contain contributions from the whole protein by assigning each part of the spectrum to the amino acids.

 This approach has now allowed us to probe these mechanisms in an easy way that is not tedious and requires less expensive isotope labeling strategies.
 It also opens a way to study the structure and the dynamics of ion channels in their own biological time scale by extending it to the 2D infrared spectroscopy.
-This approach can also be used to detect the conformational changes in the large membrane proteins in real time at atomic resolution, which were not possible using standard techniques until now.
+This approach can also be used to detect the conformational changes in the large membrane proteins in real-time at atomic resolution, which was not possible using standard techniques until now.

 Reference: The Journal of Physical Chemistry (Visualizing KcsA Conformational Changes upon Ion Binding by Infrared Spectroscopy and Atomistic Modeling)

-Article doi: 10.1021/acs.jpcb.5b02223
+Article DOI: 10.1021/acs.jpcb.5b02223